doubleu0-0/doubleu/content/index.md

 I am a Year 3 student studying **Data Science** at **Ngee Ann Polytechnic**.

-In my spare time, I enjoy working on research in the field of **AI** and **Data Science**.
+In my spare time, I enjoy skating and exercising.
+I'm interested in the latest ai developments and image generation.

-Feel free to explore the site and learn more about my work, research, and achievements.
+Feel free to click on the links below to find out more about me:

 ---